White-Table

 market days

 There were essentially two parts to this project; one was the ergonomics behind the product and the other was the underlying interaction and how to augment it.
-I focused more on the interaction part of the project.
+I focused on the interaction part of the project.
+I was working with another industrial designer on this project and at the same time also trying to solve the assembly issues involved with WT2.0 and how it could be made into a portable solution.

-I took a slightly different approach to understand the magic behing projection mapping, I looked at the different kinds of content and objects used while presenting on the white table.
+To understand the magic behind projection mapping, I looked at the different kinds of content and objects used while presenting on the white table.
 The following questions came about ->

 1. What if projectors could give physical objects a digital dimension?